kuzzleio/documentation/src/koncorde/1/advanced/index.md

 }
 ```

-For more information, please refer to the [Koncorde](https://www.npmjs.com/package/koncorde#filter-unique-identifier) documentation.
+For more information, please refer to the [Koncorde README](https://www.npmjs.com/package/koncorde#filter-unique-identifier).

 ## Testing Nested Fields